 Back to top

 The Get It Fast programme helps buyers find items that can be delivered quickly.
 More about Get It Fast

 A group of eBay members who share common interests.
 As a group member, you can participate in discussions, newsletters, polls, calendars and photo albums.
 Also, you can create and grow your own community.
 Go to the Group Centre.

-A guest buyer can pay for up to two items with a credit card before being required to register on eBay.
+A guest buyer can purchase items without being required to register on eBay.
 For more information on guest buying, see Buying as a Guest.

 eBay or eBay members write and share their expertise on a topic or category.
 Readers can research and learn about all kinds of information.
 Anyone can research or write a guide.
 For more information, see Reviews & Guides.

 eBay members and staff moderators answer questions and solve problems together.
 Anyone can ask a question, add a topic for discussion, or browse for an answer.
 Go to the Community Discussion boards.